maximemulder/clam/notes/SUBTYPING.md

 - Finish `meet` function, check if `join` is complete
 - Type variables with `Bot` as a bound should act similar to `Bot`.
 - More testing (calls and above improvements)
+- Subtyping uses substitution for type applications, but what if it simply added variables to the context ?